-(2) Where the Board is not satisfied as to the ability of a person who holds a licence or permit, or has applied under these regulations for a licence or permit, to carry out electrical work in a safe and satisfactory manner, the Board may require him or her to undergo such theoretical or practical examination or trade test as the Board specifies.
+(2) Where the Board is not satisfied as to the ability of a person who holds a licence or permit, or has applied under these regulations for a licence or permit, to carry out electrical work in a safe and satisfactory manner, the Board may require him or her to undergo such theoretical or practical assessment, examination or trade test as the Board specifies.

-(3) Where a person required under subregulation (1) or (2) to undergo an examination or test —
+(3) Where a person required under subregulation (1) or (2) to undergo an assessment, examination or test —

-(a) fails to comply with the requirement within the time specified in the requirement;
+(a) fails to comply with the requirement within the time specified in the requirement; or

-(b) fails to produce to the Board evidence considered by the Board to be satisfactory concerning the results of that examination or test; or
+(b) fails to produce to the Board evidence considered by the Board to be satisfactory concerning the results of that assessment, examination or test; or

-(c) fails, upon that examination or test, to meet the standards considered by the Board to be appropriate,
+(c) fails, upon that assessment, examination or test, to meet the standards considered by the Board to be appropriate,

 the Board may refuse to grant a licence or permit to that person, or where that person is already the holder of a licence or permit, the Board may —

-(d) refuse to renew; or
+(d) refuse to renew the registration of; or

-(e) suspend or cancel,
+(e) make an order suspending or cancelling,

 his or her licence or permit.

+(4) An order made by the Board under subregulation (3)(e) is to be in writing and a copy of the order given to the person against whom it is made.

+[Regulation 29 amended in Gazette 31 Dec 2007 p.
+6507-08.]

 30. Discipline

 (1) There is proper cause for disciplinary action in respect of a person who is the holder of a licence or permit if the person —